764Beef/ScammerAlert-Report-staff-selfbot/docs/INSTALLATION.md

 # Installation Guide

-This guide walks you through installing and running **ScammerAlert Report Staff** locally.
+This guide walks you through installing and running **ScammerAlert Report Staff selfbot** locally.

 ---